-Rodent poison, antifreeze, onions, chocolate, or milk your pet can access.
+Securely store anything that could be toxic to your pet such as rodent poison, antifreeze, onions, chocolate, or milk your pet could accidently access.

 Secure enclosures

 Good fencing, gate closures. etc.

 Sharp objects

 These might include nails sticking out of the fence or metal landscape borders.
 If you have metal landscape borders, you can purchase specially designed plastic capping to cover the sharp edge.
 The capping is much less expensive than a trip to the veterinarian for the cut.